JPWetstein/fontaine/README.md

 a few parameters from the javascript event call.
 For more information on specific actions available and their parameters, see the **Action Methods** section.

-That\'s only half the story, though.
-You\'ve got to be able to draw on the canvas!
-You can use any of the methods from [here](http://www.w3schools.com/tags/ref_canvas.asp) and they will work pretty much how you\'d expect, with a couple exceptions (see **Exceptions and Issues**).
-Most of the time, you simply can directly use a \'rubyfied\' version of the same method.
+That's only half the story, though.
+You've got to be able to draw on the canvas!
+You can use any of the methods from [here](http://www.w3schools.com/tags/ref_canvas.asp) and they will work pretty much how you'd expect, with a couple exceptions (see **Exceptions and Issues**).
+Most of the time, you simply can directly use a 'rubyfied' version of the same method.
 For example, instead of calling @canvas.fillRect(), you call @canvas.fill_rect.
-The other major exception is that rather than setting canvas attributes with \'=\', you\'ll simply use a method of the same name (canvas.fill_style("#FF0000"), not canvas.fill_style = "#FF0000")
+The other major exception is that rather than setting canvas attributes with '=', you'll simply use a method of the same name (canvas.fill_style("#FF0000"), not canvas.fill_style = "#FF0000")

-Alright, so you\'ve got your action methods set up and you know how to draw on the canvas, you just have to get it going.
+Alright, so you've got your action methods set up and you know how to draw on the canvas, you just have to get it going.
 In the sinatra file this is pretty simple.
 When you get a request, listen!
 Pass in the request and the sinatra settings.

     if request.websocket?